Gnocchi, Famed Italian Potato Dumplings

 Gnocchi is more than just pasta, but an irresistibly airy, filling and versatile foundation to a number of quick and easy recipes.
 These light and pillowy soft dumplings were created in Italy and are loved by the entire world.
 As if pasta wasn’t comfort food enough, Gnocchi is THE ultimate comfort food.

 Gnocchi are equal parts pasta and dumpling, the best of both worlds.
-The thimble-sized little pillows are tender and satisfying, especially when bathed in sauce.
-Gnocchi are frequently made from potato and wheat flour but can also be made from standard pasta dough or with semolina, pumpkin, cheese, and more.
-The dumpling pasta is incredibly versatile, at home in a wide range of recipes.
+The thimble-sized potato pillows are tender and satisfying, especially when dressed in sauce.
+Traditionally, gnocchi are made with potato and wheat flour, but they can also be made with semolina, pumpkin, cheese and more.
+This dumpling pasta is incredibly versatile, at home in a wide range of recipes.

 DeLallo Gnocchi: Fast Facts

 Gnocchi are a type of dumpling-style pasta popular in Italian cuisine.
-The dumplings can range in from the size of a champagne cork to smaller bean shape sizes, but most are roughly the size of a thimble.
-Most gnocchi have ridges or a bumpy shape to help catch sauce, while others have smooth sides.
-They are sold freshly made and refrigerated, frozen, and shelf-stable in the pasta aisle.
+The dumplings can range in from the size of a champagne cork to smaller bean-shaped sizes, but most are roughly the size of a thimble.
+Most gnocchi have ridges or a bumpy shape to help catch sauces, while others have smooth sides.
+They are sold freshly made and refrigerated, frozen and shelf-stable in the pasta aisle.

 The most popular type of gnocchi is potato gnocchi.
-The dough is made of cooked, mashed potatoes or potato flour, wheat flour, salt, and water, with some recipes also containing egg.
-Different varieties of gnocchi have different ingredients, such as ricotta cheese, cornmeal or semolina, spinach, and more.
-Most are formed into little rounds or squares and given ridges to help catch sauce.
+The dough is made with potatoes that have been cooked and then riced, along with wheat flour, salt and water.
+Some gnocchi recipes also contain egg.
+Different varieties of gnocchi use different ingredients, such as ricotta cheese, cornmeal, semolina, spinach and more.
+Most are formed into little rounds or squares and given ridges to help capture sauces.

 What Does Gnocchi Taste Like?

-The Origin of Gnocchi and Its Brief History
+The Origins of Gnocchi and Its Brief History

 An early form of gnocchi has likely existed since Roman times.
-The dish was made using semolina and eggs and came to resemble gnocchi alla Romana (a dish of semolina porridge formed into rounds and baked).
+The dish was made using semolina and eggs and came to resemble Gnocchi alla Romana (a dish of semolina porridge formed into rounds and baked).
 More pasta-like gnocchi has been served since the Renaissance or earlier, but the dish was originally made with ingredients like breadcrumbs and flour.
-Potatoes didn’t arrive in Italy until the 16th or 17th century when Spanish explorers brought them back from South America.
-Soon after, potato gnocchi became a popular dish throughout the region, and the pasta came to resemble the dish it does today.
+Potatoes didn’t arrive in Italy until the 16th or 17th century, when Spanish explorers brought them back from South America.
+Soon after, potato gnocchi became a popular dish throughout the region and this pasta came to resemble the dish it does today.

 Types of Gnocchi

-Potato Gnocchi: Made with cooked riced potatoes, potato gnocchi is the most popular type of gnocchi and what you’ll most commonly find on restaurant menus and in stores.
-It is typically made in small, ridged pillow shapes and tossed with sauce before serving.
+Potato Gnocchi: Made with potatoes that have been cookes and riced, traditional potato gnocchi is the most popular type of gnocchi dish and what is found most commonly on restaurant menus and in stores.
+It is typically made in small, ridged pillow shapes and tossed with sauces before serving.

-Gnocchi alla Romana: A much older dish, gnocchi alla Romana is made up of a semolina and egg porridge that is formed and cut into circles, then baked with Parmesan cheese.
-It’s a hearty, rich dish that shares little in common visually with potato gnocchi.
+Gnocchi alla Romana: A much older dish, Gnocchi alla Romana is made with a semolina and egg porridge that is formed and cut into circles, then baked with Parmesan cheese.
+It is a hearty, rich dish that shares little in common visually with potato gnocchi.

-Gnocchi parisienne: Also known as Parisian gnocchi, this is gnocchi the French way: made of little pieces of choux pastry, the same dough used to make cream puffs.
-The dough is cooked, and eggs are beaten in until a thick dough forms that can be piped directly into boiling water.
+Gnocchi Parisienne: Also known as Parisian gnocchi, this is a French-style gnocchi that is made with little pieces of choux pastry, the same dough used to make cream puffs.
+The dough is cooked and the eggs are beaten in until a thick dough forms.
+This gnocchi dough is piped directly into boiling water.

 DeLallo Gnocchi Varieties You Can Buy

-The most popular type of gnocchi and extremely versatile.
-The pasta are shelf-stable, thimble-sized, and cook up in just 4 minutes.
+This is the most popular type of gnocchi and it is extremely versatile.
+Potato Gnocchi is shelf-stable, thimble-sized and ready in just 4 minutes.

-A smaller and cuter version of the classic that is perfect for soups and mac and cheese recipes.
+This is a smaller, cuter version of the classic gnocchi.
+It is perfect for soups and mac and cheese recipes.

-Made with rice flour, this is a grain-free version of our classic potato gnocchi and cooks in just 2 minutes.
-Also available in mini.
+Made with rice flour, this is a grain-free version of our classic Potato Gnocchi.
+It cooks in just 2 minutes.
+Also available in Mini.

 Store-bought gnocchi is incredibly quick and convenient, but if you have the time, it’s easy and rewarding to make at home—no special equipment required!

-Start by cooking whole russet potatoes either by boiling, microwaving, or baking.
+For homemade gnocchi, begin by cooking whole russet potatoes.
+They can be boiled, microwaved or baked.
 Drain them well, then peel and rice the flesh.
-Combine with flour and salt, then add the eggs.
-Slowly incorporate the potato and flour into the egg, then knead just until you have a cohesive mixture.
+Combine riced potatoes with flour and salt, then add the eggs.
+Slowly incorporate the potato and flour into the egg, then knead until just combined.

 How to Cook Gnocchi

-Like other pasta, the typical way to cook gnocchi is by boiling.
-However, that’s not the only option—you can also pan-fry gnocchi or add it directly to soups.
+Like other pasta, the typical way to cook gnocchi is by boiling them.
+Still, that is not the only option.
+Gnocchi can also be pan-fried or cooked by adding them directly to soups.

-Boil: When making fresh gnocchi, add them to salted boiling water and let them boil until they float.
-Use a slotted spoon or spider to drain and add them to sauce.
-Follow the instructions on the package when preparing store-bought gnocchi—most boil for under 5 minutes.
+Boil: When making fresh gnocchi, add them to salted boiling water.
+Continue boiling until they float to the top.
+Use a slotted spoon to drain them and add them directly to your sauce in a saucepan.
+Follow the instructions on the package when preparing store-bought gnocchi.
+Most require boiling for under 5 minutes.

 Pan-Fry: Heat oil or butter (or a combination) in a frying pan over medium heat and add either fresh or shelf-stable gnocchi.
 Cook, tossing frequently, until the gnocchi are browned all over, 10 to 15 minutes.
 For this preparation, there is no need to pre-boil.

-You can also add gnocchi to a soup or stew and let them simmer directly in the hot liquid until they float.
-Or toss them on a sheet pan and roast them with veggies until tender.
+Add gnocchi to a soup or stew and let them simmer directly in the hot liquid until they float to the top.
+Another option is to toss them on a sheet pan and roast them with veggies until tender.

 Ways to Use Gnocchi

 Gnocchi is a versatile pasta.
 It can be sauced and served in typical pasta style or tossed with fresh veggies for a lighter dish.
-Gnocchi can be added to soups and stews, fried until crispy, or roasted in the oven with meat and vegetables for a sheet pan dinner.
-They can also be used in pasta bakes and casseroles, often topped with a blanket of melty cheese, or swapped in for another type of pasta in pasta salad or mac and cheese.
+Gnocchi can be added to soups and stews, fried until crispy or roasted in the oven with meat and vegetables for a sheet pan dinner.
+They can also be used in pasta bakes and casseroles where they are topped with a blanket of melty cheeses.
+Potato gnocchi can be used in place of another type of pasta in pasta salad or mac and cheese.

 Ways to Serve Gnocchi